ytakefuji/openai/README.md

 # openai
 There are two types of dialog AI systems: online interactive dialog AI via browser and online terminal command AI in batch style.
-To use online terminal command AI, their settings are required.
+To use online terminal command AI, their settings are required respectively.

 This repository will introduce three types of AI: ChatGPT (ChatGPT-3 with Openai and EdgeGPT with Microsoft) and Google Bard.